 Exported commodities, notably agricultural products such as tobacco, cotton, hazelnuts, silk, and figs, along with coal, formed the principal components.
 Conversely, the primary items imported included clothing, woven materials, fuel, sugar, and flour.
 Throughout this period, the escalation of export prices lagged behind that of import prices, further compounding economic challenges.

 Guns or butter?
 Or neither?

-Before the war, Ottoman manufacturing of war materials such as military vehicles, guns and ammunition was very limited and therefore there was a great dependence on imports.
-Production of iron and steel was insignificant and so were the production of chemicals and refining of petroleum.
+Before the onset of the conflict, Ottoman manufacturing of war-related materials, such as military vehicles, firearms, and ammunition, remained notably limited, resulting in a considerable reliance on imports.
+The production of iron, steel, chemicals, and the refinement of petroleum exhibited insignificance.
 The only manufacturing establishments of guns and ammunition the Empire had were one cannon and small arms foundry, one shell and cartridge factory and one gunpowder factory, all located just outside Istanbul.
-The Empire had enough coal before the war, it was even a net exporter, however there were to be serious problems during the course of the war when Russians bombarded Ereğli coal mines.

 The Empire, prior to the war, maintained a surplus of coal, even functioning as a net exporter.
 However, challenges arose during the conflict when Ereğli coal mines fell victim to Russian bombardment.
 This unforeseen circumstance disrupted the coal supply, creating a substantial hurdle.